tobias-forkel/Magento2_CustomShipping/README.md

 ## Features
 * The option `Backend`, `Frontend` or `Backend / Frontend` allows you hide or display the custom shipping method in frontend or backend.
+* The option `Customer` allows you to display the custom shipping method for logged in customers only.
 * Customizable `Method Name` and `Method Title`.
 * Customizable `Price`.
 Default is `0.00`.